-During the course of the school year, one or two assembly programs sponsored by the PTO will be held in the multi-purpose room.
+During the course of the school year, several assembly programs will be held in the multi-purpose room.
 Programs covering topics such as science, math, safety, drama, and music may be presented.
 An attempt is made to arrange the schedule so that both morning and afternoon Kindergarten children can enjoy the performances.

-STUDENT RECORDS / TRANSFER OF RECORDS
+STUDENT RECORDS/TRANSFER OF RECORDS